Statistic Ontario Ohio National

 Ontario Racial Demographics & Ethnicity

-Understanding the Ontario racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Ontario, the racial breakdown indicates 93.6% White, 2.3% Black or African American, 3% Asian, 0% American Indian and 0% Native Hawaiian, with 0.5% of the population identifying as Hispanic or Latino.
-Notably, 95.5% of households reported speaking English only, while 0% reported speaking Spanish only.
-Additionally, 4.2% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Ontario is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Ontario, the racial breakdown comprises 93.6% White, 2.3% Black or African American, 3% Asian, 0% American Indian, and 0% Native Hawaiian, with 0.5% of the population identifying as Hispanic or Latino.
+95.5% of households reported speaking English only, while 0% reported speaking Spanish only.
+Furthermore, 4.2% of residents were categorized as foreign-born.

 Ontario Population Density